tioxii/portfolio/README.md

 Players can pick up items and drop them.
 They can also equip them in a fitting slot and exchange them with other players by passing them through a chest.

-## LZW-Encoder
+## LZW-Encoder/Decoder
 This is another project we had to do at a course at university.
+The task was to implement the logic for an LZW-Encoder/Decoder (Lempel-Ziv-Welch) in C/C++.
+The overall structure e.g. what files we should create and the tests to verify the absence of some erros were given to us.
+The logic inside the files was done by me.
+The goal of this project was to show us design principles, algorithms and data structures so we can learn to implement them.